 Inflammation has a bad rap, but not all types are negative.
 Take catching a cold, for example.
 Naturally, the body will respond by getting inflamed to fend off any threats to the immune system and eventually help with healing.
 So, though it may be surprising (even to us), inflammation is actually a healthy immune response to injury, illness, or infection.
 That said, there's a big difference between regular inflammation and chronic inflammation.
-According to nutritionist Brooke Alpert, chronic and systemic inflammation is when there's an unhealthy reaction that can be caused by poor diet, lack of sleep, stress, or chemical exposure.
+According to nutritionist Brooke Alpert, chronic and systemic inflammation is when there's an unhealthy reaction that can be caused by poor diet, lack of sleep, stress, chemical exposure, injuries, or biological conditions.

-And while lifestyle habits—namely proper nutrition, sleep, and stress management—can help with decreasing inflammation, natural anti-inflammatory supplements ups the ante and may be quicker.
-To learn about the supplements we should be taking for inflammation, we tapped registered dietician Tamsin Jordan in addition to Alpert.
+And while lifestyle habits—namely proper nutrition, sleep, and stress management—may help with decreasing inflammation, natural anti-inflammatory supplements might up the ante and may be quicker.
+To learn about the supplements we should be taking for inflammation, we tapped registered dietitian Tamsin Jordan in addition to Alpert.